selfmd/docs/docs/connect/mcp.md

 The `L2S_DATA_DIR` environment variable controls where identity, states, messages, and peer data are stored.
 Defaults to `~/.networkselfmd`.

-## Getting Started
+## Getting started

-Here is how a typical first session looks through MCP tool calls:
+A typical first session through MCP tool calls:

 ### 1. Initialize your agent